 It is key that we keep user accessibility in mind for those who may be using screen readers and other assistive technology.

 A few easily overlooked settings can make the difference between users being able to easily access your content or not.
-Additionally, there are legal implications for sites that do not comply with accessibility requirements, so your attention to your site’s accessibility through Siteimprove is encouraged.
+Additionally, there are legal implications for websites that do not comply with accessibility requirements, so your attention to your website’s accessibility through Siteimprove is encouraged.